techidaily/site-win11-tips/source/_posts/optimizing-utorrent-performance-in-win-os.md

 * Force start the torrent download.
 To do that, pause your active torrent download, right-click on the torrent, and select**Force Start** .
 ![Click Force Start by Right-clicking on the Torrent Download](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/1-click-force-start-by-right-clicking-on-the-torrent-download.jpg)
-* Turn off the VPN and[disable any proxy servers](https://www.makeuseof.com/windows-11-disable-proxy/) you have set up.
+* Turn off the VPN and [disable any proxy servers](https://www.makeuseof.com/windows-11-disable-proxy/) you have set up.
 * Disconnect other devices connected to the same internet connection.
 * To speed up your internet connection, restart your router, move closer to the router, and use an Ethernet cable if possible.
-* Turn on the VPN if you've never used it before, and[change your DNS server](https://www.makeuseof.com/tag/change-dns-increase-internet-speed/) .
+* Turn on the VPN if you've never used it before, and [change your DNS server](https://www.makeuseof.com/tag/change-dns-increase-internet-speed/) .
 This will bypass any restrictions (or throttling) imposed by your ISP.
 * uTorrent has a built-in setting that creates a firewall exception in Windows Defender, which you can enable during installation.
 If you use other antivirus software, add uTorrent to its whitelist too.

 ## 2\.
 Choose the Right Torrent File